- Education and Science»

 The paradox: If time doesn't have a beginning or an end, can anything have existed before the Big Bang?

-At first thought, the idea of the Big Bang implies that there was a beginning.
-This, in turn, implies that there must be an end.
+Based on our present knowledge of physics, the latest scientific findings support the theory of the Big Bang.
+This implies that there was a beginning.
+That, in turn, implies that there must be an end.
 One might say that all beginnings have an end.

-However, we run into trouble when we try to impose an infinite measure on the timeline of the Universe from the Big Bang to a future that eventually ends.
+However, we run into trouble when we try to impose an infinite measure on the timeline of the universe from the Big Bang to a future that eventually ends.
 It brings up questions of what exists beyond the end, which is a paradoxical question.

 Does time have a beginning and an end?
 If we want to believe that there is a beginning, then we have to describe it in some way.